panacloud/bootcamp-2020/README.md

 2. Returning data from Mirage is as fast and easy as writing frontend code
 3. You never alter your application code to consume data from Mirage – your app thinks it's talking to a real network

-### Bootcamp 2020 Project 9A: Create a shopping basket using React and Redux Toolkit with TypeScript
+### Bootcamp 2020 Project 9A: Create a Shopping Basket using React and Redux Toolkit with TypeScript

 [Create a shopping basket using React and Redux Toolkit](https://developerhandbook.com/stripe/create-shopping-basket-using-redux-toolkit/)